Instructor: John R. Marks, IV

 Mondays will be reserved for lectures.
 The professor or guests will lecture on a relevant topic to the class.
 Attendance is mandatory, absences must have a valid excuse and it is up to the student to catch up with the class' material.

-Tuesday's and Thursday's meetings are also mandatory and will be comprised of smaller sections with fewer students.
+Wednesday's and Friday's meetings are also mandatory and will be comprised of smaller sections with fewer students.
 Content herein may vary; some sections will also be in a lecture format in order to fully explore the voluminous amount of information we are going to cover.
 Other sections will comprise "hands-on" exercises, such as dissassembling a computer.
 Finally, some will be "Discussions" which will be detailed below.

 You will complete up to 5 individual assignments during the course.
 Full details of the individual assignments will be posted on the Assignments page of the course Web site and linked to from the appropriate weekly module.
 Details of due dates are given in the Course Calendar.